 - Diplomates are encouraged to find out what programs are available through their hospital.
 Many hospitals participate in national registry programs.
 In addition, some surgical societies have programs available to individual surgeons.
 See the list below for examples of acceptable programs.

 - If there are no hospital-based or individual programs available to you, the ABS expects that you will select a focused area of practice for practice assessment/quality improvement.
-You should identify an area of practice or types of procedures to study; define the measures to be assessed and goals of the activity; track patients' outcomes; analyze the outcomes and compare them with the activity goals; and identify areas for improvement.
+You should identify an area of practice or types of procedures to study; define the measures to be assessed and goals; track patients' outcomes; analyze the outcomes and compare them with your goals; and identify areas for improvement.
 You should then reassess your performance after implementing changes to gauge improvement.